 IMPACT OF SANCTION

-She said the four-month suspension she received in late 2019 significantly impacted her psychological well-being, which was compounded by the ulcer on her stump becoming infected, leaving her unable to train.
+The four-month suspension she received in late 2019 significantly impacted her psychological well-being, which was compounded by an infected ulcer on her stump that left her unable to train.
 "I consider myself a balanced person, but at that point I was afraid of hurting myself.
 I had no way to vent.
 I'm hyperactive and couldn't run.
 I felt abandoned, excluded from my world, everything was crumbling.
 It can drive you crazy.
 I even thought about changing sports, to snowboarding, which I really like.
 I vented on my poor husband.
 If I had been alone, who knows what might have happened.
 The experience has made me grow up.
 It helped me, even if it hardened my heart a little.
 It taught me to be patient.
 I don't want to forget this episode, but now I am looking forward.
 The ulcer on my stump is better now, but I have to be careful not to force it." (bergamo.corriere.it, 07 Feb 2020)

 |Women's Long Jump F42/44||Final Round||2012-09-02||13|

 |Women's 100 m T42||Final 1||2015-10-30||1|

 |Women's Long Jump T42||Final Round||2016-09-10||2|

 |Women's 100 m T42||Final Round||2016-09-17||1|